Be The “Captain” Of Your Mortgage

 Your loan officer will ask questions of you, and use its mortgage market knowledge to determine which mortgage options may best suit your needs.

-The options may include fixed-rate or adjustable-rate financing; or, a recommendation to consider an FHA loan or VA loan.
+The options may include fixed-rate or adjustable-rate financing; or, a recommendation to consider an or VA loan.

 Your loan officer will be non-biased in presenting your options.
 It will be your choice as the borrower, ultimately, to choose the loan you like best.

 Often, but not always, a loan officer will work with an assistant to help coordinate the handling of a loan.

 This assistant may have any of the following titles : Loan Coordinator, Loan Assistant, Production Assistant, Production Manager, or some other title entirely.
 However, the role of this assistant is the same — to help you close your loan as quickly and cleanly as possible.

 The team will also include a Loan Processor — sometimes two!

 Loan Processors are the unsung heroes of the mortgage approval process.
 From the onset, they’re busy collecting paperwork, reviewing documentation, making calls and requesting verifications, and keeping “the file” clean.